rbaral/RestWebService_Messenger/README.md

 A recent version of eclipse for J2EE can be used to build a maven project and then add the relevant resource,service and beans to come up with such basic projct.

+To add, the chrome extension called Postman was used as a client interface.
+One can easily add the Postman plugin into chrome browser and navigate to the respective url to test/access the web service.
+A sample run of the Postman is attached (postman_interface_1.png and postman_interface_2.png).

 Thank you.